nouhaouchaib887/Fire_Prediction/README.md

-# Projet de Prédiction des Incendies

-## Objectif du Projet

-Ce projet vise à prédire les occurrences d'incendies dans deux pays spécifiques, le Portugal et la Grèce.
-En utilisant des données historiques d'incendies, des informations météorologiques et des données de végétation, nous développons des modèles de machine learning pour effectuer une tâche de classification binaire (fire/not fire).
+# Wildfire Prediction Project

+## Project Objective

+This project aims to predict wildfire occurrences in two specific countries, Portugal and Greece.
+Using historical fire data, meteorological information, and vegetation data, we develop machine learning models to perform a binary classification task (fire/not fire).

+---

-## Sources de Données
+## Data Sources

-Les données utilisées dans ce projet proviennent de plusieurs sources :

-- **Données MODIS** : Données historiques des incendies provenant de satellites, couvrant le Portugal et la Grèce pour l'année 2023.
-- **API Météorologique** : Caractéristiques météorologiques extraites avant les incendies pour améliorer les prédictions.
+The data used in this project comes from multiple sources:

+- **MODIS Data**: Historical fire data from satellites, covering Portugal and Greece for the year 2023.
+- **Weather API**: Meteorological features extracted prior to fire events to enhance predictive accuracy.

+---

-## Structure des Notebooks
+## Notebook Structure

-Le projet est organisé en quatre notebooks principaux, chacun gérant une étape spécifique du processus :
+The project is organized into four main notebooks, each handling a specific phase of the process:

-1. **Fire_Data** :
+1. **Fire_Data**:
-   - Chargement et traitement des données MODIS pour le Portugal et la Grèce.
-   - Génération de données correspondantes à des événements 'not fire' pour introduire une tâche de classification binaire.
+   - Loading and processing MODIS data for Portugal and Greece.
+   - Generating "not fire" event data to introduce a binary classification task.

-2. **Weather_Data** :
+2. **Weather_Data**:
-   - Extraction des caractéristiques météorologiques via une API, ciblant les conditions avant les incidents d'incendie pour enrichir le modèle de prédiction.
+   - Extracting meteorological features using an API, focusing on conditions preceding fire incidents to enrich the predictive model.

-3. **Vegetation_Data** :
+3. **Vegetation_Data**:
-   - Collection et manipulation des données de végétation à partir de fichiers HDF, utilisant des techniques de géolocalisation pour préciser les zones d'étude.
+   - Collecting and processing vegetation data from HDF files, leveraging geolocation techniques to pinpoint study areas.

-4. **Modelisation_Evaluation** :
+4. **Modeling_Evaluation**:
-   - Fusion des données collectées, prétraitement, réduction de dimensionnalité, et construction de différents modèles de machine learning.
-   - Évaluation et comparaison des modèles en utilisant diverses métriques de performance.
+   - Merging collected data, preprocessing, dimensionality reduction, and building various machine learning models.
+   - Evaluating and comparing models using diverse performance metrics.

+---

 ## Datasets

-Le dossier comprend huit datasets distincts, chacun généré à des étapes spécifiques du projet pour être utilisé dans les étapes suivantes.

-## Comment Utiliser

-Pour exécuter ce projet, commencez par le notebook `Fire_Data` pour la préparation initiale des données, suivi de `Weather_Data` et `Vegetation_Data` pour la collecte supplémentaire de données.
-Enfin, utilisez le notebook `Modelisation_Evaluation` pour la construction et l'évaluation des modèles prédictifs.

-Chaque notebook est auto-contenu et peut être exécuté dans un environnement Jupyter avec les bibliothèques Python nécessaires installées, notamment scikit-learn, TensorFlow/Keras, Pandas, NumPy, et Seaborn/Matplotlib pour la visualisation.
+The project directory includes eight distinct datasets, each generated at specific stages of the project to be used in subsequent phases.

+---

+## How to Use

+To execute this project:

+1. Start with the `Fire_Data` notebook for initial data preparation.
+2. Proceed with `Weather_Data` and `Vegetation_Data` for additional data collection.
+3. Finally, use the `Modeling_Evaluation` notebook to build and evaluate predictive models.

+Each notebook is self-contained and can be executed in a Jupyter environment with the necessary Python libraries installed, including scikit-learn, TensorFlow/Keras, Pandas, NumPy, and Seaborn/Matplotlib for visualization.

+---